weirdev/lagern/INPROGRESS.md

 		If the index in the destination were ever used, the alternate index would be unusable Some way to detect this without actually reading the index?
 				Modified date?
+Support for preferring supplying data from a destination while backing up another destination
+	Would allow already created blobs in a more commonly used destination to be supplied to a less commonly used destination Ie. Frequent backups to external hard drive, infrequent backups to backblaze Would support plain blobs and using the metadata tree from the supplying backup to reduce the need for file scans Diff tree calculation
+		Old diff (intersection) tree for backup having current state C with destination A = C ??
+A Calc for diff tree for backup having current state C with destination A and B supplying A = C ??
+(A + B) This diff only applies to A, as A cannot supply B Bidirectional supply should be supported as an option